SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec MCD6000.md

 ### General Page

-This page contains general information about the device, such as **Product Name, Device Name, Serial Number, Temperature**,etc.
+This page contains general information about the device, such as **Product Name, Device Name, Serial Number, Temperature**, etc.

 ### Data Interface Page